sajkog/gdbbench/README.md

 gdbbench
 ========

-Currently only initial version of benchmark scripts is available in "initial" branch
+Currently only initial version of benchmark scripts is available in [initial](https://github.com/sajkog/gdbbench/tree/initial) branch